Iran ratchets up pressure ahead of weekend nuclear deadline

 Little seems to have come out of those trips.

-"I see that it's unlikely a conclusion will be reached with Europe today or tomorrow," Rohani said.
+"I see that it's unlikely a conclusion will be reached with Europe today or tomorrow," Rouhani said.

 Araghchi was quoted by the official IRNA news agency as saying "it is unlikely European countries can take an effective step" before the deadline.